Pratikshamandale/warehouse/terraform/README.md

         DLQ                     = "terraform_warehouse_workers_DLQ" # use whatever name you find useful
     ```
     Note: File name should be **terraform.tfvars** so that terraform can autoload this file.
-6. Run these commands under **$PROJECT_ROOT/terraform** directory:
+6. Run these commands under **$PROJECT_ROOT/terraform/** directory:
     ```
-        1. terraform init
+        1. docker-compose run terraform init
-        2. terraform get    // used to download and update modules mentioned in the root module (main.tf).
+        2. docker-compose run terraform get    // used to download and update modules mentioned in the root module (main.tf).
-        3. terraform plan
+        3. docker-compose run terraform plan
-        4. terraform apply
+        4. docker-compose run terraform apply
-        5. terraform destroy // to destroy your infrastructure!
+        5. docker-compose run terraform destroy // to destroy your infrastructure!
     ```
-7. There is another folder called terraform-test.
-You can create an azure instance and sqs queues through it by following above instructions from point 4 (assuming points 1 - 4 are already completed).
-Follow from step 5 under **$PROJECT_ROOT/terraform/terraform-test** directory

 Note: This is for local development setup.
-Once terraform creates queues, appropriate AWS_SQS_URL will be added to .env and worker.env
+Once terraform creates queues, appropriate AWS_SQS_URL and AWS_SQS_REGION will be added to .env and worker.env.
+Tested with **Terraform v0.10.8** as of this commit.